We are searching for

 Extended warranties can either be purchased through your vehicle manufacturer or through a warranty company.
 Warranty companies can offer long-term warranty solutions, with some covering your vehicle for distances up to 200,000 miles.
 Extended warranty companies will also offer you bonus services like roadside assistance and rental car reimbursement.
 Unfortunately these services can also carry a hefty price tag, so it's always best to get a quote and shop around.

-What are the Limitations of a Car Warranty?
+What Are the Limitations of a Car Warranty?

 Car warranties are limited by what the manufacturer is willing to cover and what the original policy includes.
-For example, if the warranty covers your powertrain, then all components related to the powertrain could be replaced at the manufacturers expense (if the repairs fall within the time or mileage limit of the warranty.)
+For example, if the vehicle warranty covers your powertrain, then all components related to the powertrain could be replaced at the manufacturers expense (if the repairs fall within the time or mileage limit of the warranty.)

 Is It Worth Getting a Warranty on a Used Car?

-Yes; a used car warranty has just as many benefits as getting one on a new car.
+Yes, a used car warranty has just as many benefits as getting one on a new car.
 Usually you can get an extended warranty on a used car by going through either a warranty company or your vehicle's manufacturer.
 It's also possible to make small monthly payments on this warranty instead of one large upfront fee.
 Compare your budget with what you believe repairs would cost you and weigh that against the upfront and monthly payments necessary to get a used car warranty.
 If you believe you can reasonably make the payments, and the warranty would be useful, it can be very worth it to get your car covered.

-What is the Typical Warranty on a Used Car?
+What Is the Typical Warranty on a Used Car?

 A used car warranty usually covers your vehicle for three years or up to 40,000 miles, though this depends entirely on what warranty you choose.
 Certain extended warranty companies will offer a much longer time-frame or higher mileage number.
 The typical warranty also depends on what parts of the vehicle you are trying to cover; comprehensive warranties, for example, tend to last less time than those that target specific car parts.